 Pre-departure shopping at the airport

 Especially, if you are a foreigner, the departure lounge has many shops selling Sri Lankan handicrafts although, these are hugely overpriced for locals at the airport.
-Having said that, this is peaceful heaven to buy presents and souvenirs.
-The following shops selling the best quality Ceylon tea, cinnamon, and cashew take my pick.
+Having said that, this is a peaceful heaven to buy presents and souvenirs.
+You can also find shops selling the best quality Ceylon tea, cinnamon, and cashew.

 Kapruka tip: Some of the Sri Lankan souvenirs at the departure lounge are really overpriced.
 Suggest you shop for your Sri Lankan souvenirs at Lakpahana as the prices there are reasonable and controlled.